taufik-nurrohman/markdown/README.md

 ### Emphasis

-CommonMark’s [emphasis and strong emphasis specifications][commonmark/em] almost drove me crazy!
+CommonMark’s [emphasis (and strong emphasis) specifications][commonmark/em] almost drove me crazy! 🤯

 Implementing that level of strictness would slow the project down even more towards a stable release.
 I actually understand [the parsing strategy][commonmark/appendix] very well, but turning it into a minimal PHP code just feels so hard for me.
 In order to speed up the completion of the project, I decided to reduce the strictness of the emphasis and strong emphasis specifications.

-This will not completely follow the CommonMark’s emphasis and strong emphasis specifications, but I promise that the HTML results will still make sense, especially to those who have never read the specifications.
+They will not completely follow the CommonMark’s emphasis (and strong emphasis) specifications, but I promise that the HTML results will still make sense, especially for those who have never read the specifications.

 [commonmark/appendix]: https://spec.commonmark.org/0.31.2#appendix-a-parsing-strategy
 [commonmark/em]: https://spec.commonmark.org/0.31.2#emphasis-and-strong-emphasis